 7. IF YOU ARE INTERESTED IN JFH-1 DERIVATIVES (e.g. Jc1), you first need a permission from Dr. Takaji Wakita, University of Tokyo, because he and his institution have the rights in the JFH-1 isolate.
 Once you have his permission, please fill in the MTA or AMENDMENT as described above and include a confirmation that you received the permission for the JFH-1 technology.

-8. IF YOU ARE INTERESTED IN J6 DERIVATIVES (e.g. Jc1), you first need a permission from Dr. Jens Bukh, University of Copenhagen (contact data are: firstname.lastname@example.org and ABROCKINGTON@niaid.nih.gov).
+8. IF YOU ARE INTERESTED IN J6 DERIVATIVES (e.g. Jc1), you first need a permission from Dr. Jens Bukh, University of Copenhagen (contact data are: jbukh(at)sund.ku.dk and ABROCKINGTON(at)niaid.nih.gov).
 Once you have his permission, please fill in the MTA or AMENDMENT as described above and include a confirmation that you received the permission for the J6 technology.

 9. PLEASE DO NOT FORGET TO SEND US YOUR FEDEX ACCOUNT NO. that is asked for in the request form for material transfer.
 Shipments will not be sent without this information.